-The Trinity Desktop Environment (TDE) project is a computer desktop environment for Unix-like operating systems with a primary goal of retaining the overall KDE 3.5 computing style.
+The Trinity Desktop Environment (TDE) project is a computer desktop environment for Unix-like operating systems with a primary goal of retaining the function and form of traditional desktop computers.

 - Visually appealing.

-- Provide a suitable collection of desktop effects that remain compatible with older hardware.
+- Equipped with a suitable collection of desktop effects that remain compatible with older hardware.

 - Compatible with freedesktop.org and Linux file system hierarchy standards.